What is the Best Island to Visit in Hawaiʻi?

 Oʻahu

-Moreover, many visitors are interested in visiting Oʻahu solely because Pearl Harbor is on their bucket list, but apart from this one tour, there is so much more to see on all sides of the island.
+Moreover, many visitors are interested in Oʻahu solely because Pearl Harbor is on their bucket list.
+However, apart from this one tour, there is so much more to see on all sides of the island!

 All said, if you want the culture of the big city backed up against the mountains, with some of the most beautiful ridge hikes in Hawaiʻi, then Oʻahu is the island for you!